Purdue-CS193/homework-0-rankazino1309/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Rudraneel's First CS193 Homework

+Favourite things about CS193
+- It's a light class!
+- Taught by current undergrads so the lectures are bound to be fun :)
+- Good jokes here and there
+- It pays attention to the basic skills a CS major needs and addresses them in a very neat way!

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for